War in Darfur: 2007

 On 31 July, Mahria gunmen surrounded mourners at the funeral of an important Terjem sheik and killed 60 with rocket-propelled grenades (RPGs) and belt-fed machine guns.

-From 3–5 August a conference was held in Arusha to unite the rebel groups to streamline the subsequent peace negotiations with the government.
+Between 3 August and 5 August a conference was held in Arusha to unite the rebel groups to streamline the subsequent peace negotiations with the government.
 Most senior rebel leaders attended, with the notable exception of Abdul Wahid al Nur, who headed a rather small splinter group of the SLA/M that he had initially founded in 2003, was considered to be the representatives of a large part of the displaced Fur people.
 His absence was damaging to the peace talks.
 International officials stated that there is "no John Garang in Darfur", referring to the leader of the negotiating team of South Sudan, who was universally accepted by the various South Sudanese rebel groups.

 The participants were Gamali Galaleiddine, Khalil Abdalla Adam, Salah Abu Surra, Khamis Abdallah Abakar, Ahmed Abdelshafi, Abdalla Yahya, Khalil Ibrahim (of the Justice and Equality Movement) and Ahmed Ibrahim Ali Diraige.
 Closed-door meetings between the AU-UN and rebel leaders, as well as among rebel leaders took place.
 Eight more participants arrived on 4 August (including Jar el-Neby, Salah Adam Isaac and Suleiman Marajan), while the SLM Unity faction boycotted the talks because the Sudanese government had threatened to arrest Suleiman Jamous if he left the hospital.
 The rebel leaders aimed to unify their positions and demands, which included compensation for the victims and autonomy for Darfur.
 They eventually reached agreement on joint demands, including power and wealth sharing, security, land and humanitarian issues.

 In the months through August, Arab tribes that had worked together in the Janjaweed militia began falling out among themselves, and further splintered.
 Thousands of Terjem and Mahria gunmen traveled hundreds of miles to fight in the strategic Bulbul river valley.
 Farther south, Habanniya and Salamat tribes clashed.
-The fighting did not result in as much killing as in 2003 and 2004.
+The fighting did not result in as many deaths as in 2003 and 2004.
 United Nations officials said the groups might be trying to seize land before peacekeepers arrived.

-On 18 September, JEM stated that if the peace talks with Khartoum should fail, they would step up their demands from self-determination to independence.
+On 18 September, the JEM stated that if the peace talks with Khartoum should fail, they would step up their demands from self-determination to independence.